csc-training/elements-of-hpc/parallel-computing-technical/interconnect.md

 the CPUs in a supercomputer is the interconnect.

-Even though the latency in Mahti might sound impressive, the CPU cores running at 2.6 GHz could run about 20 000 floating point operations in 0,5 microseconds.
+Even though the latency in Mahti might sound impressive, the CPU cores running at 2.6 GHz could perform about 20 000 floating point operations in 0,5 microseconds.
 Communicating 20 000 floating point numbers with 200 Gb/s bandwidth takes about 6.4 microseconds, in which time the CPU core could perform over 270 000 floating point operations.
 In this